Raise your hand if you know what the word probate means. Few of you probably raised your hands.

 Would you like to talk further about the probate and the importance of creating a legally binding will?

-Don’t hesitate to give Dennis D. Camp a call.
+Don’t hesitate to give Stanley Plappert a call.
 He doesn’t charge for consultations; he will give you an overview of your issue.
 Office hours are 8:30 AM to 5 PM., Monday through Friday.
 Legal services include probate, estate planning (last will and testament, living will, medical power of attorney, power of attorney) and real estate.

 He holds a bachelor’s degree from Florida State University and received his